software-students-fall2022/specification-exercise-team-12/README.md

 - As an admin, I want to be able to edit the newsletter to keep the LA's up to date with any updates and announcements.

-- As admin/LA/student, I want the app to display icons in the homepage representing the different functions to increase user friendliness.
+- As an admin/LA/student, I want the app to display icons in the homepage representing the different functions to increase user friendliness.

 - As a student, I want to be able to view the schedules of the ULC in order to have an idea of LA's schedules.